geudde/attic-chest/pages/07.season-6/02.meeting-68/12.poesy/docs.md

 And looks thro’ nature to her great First Cause,
 Each open’d eye shall see new beauties rise
 In ev’ry scene beneath its native skies —
-Each kindling heart shall feel th’immortal strain
+Each kindling heart shall feel th’ immortal strain
 And own him best and wisest on the plain.

 Ignotus